Docker Image

 Manual Build

-is created, the docker image can be built.
-The following describes manual docker image building.
-Manual building can be useful for debugging build process.
+Once the `Dockerfile’ is created, the docker image can be built.
+The following describes how to build a docker image manually.
+Manual building can be useful for debugging the build process.

-To be able to build docker image locally, you need to have a computer with Linux and with installed docker.
-For docker installation, follow instruction for your Linux distribution, usually docker-ce
+To build a docker image locally, you need a machine running Linux with docker installed.
+To install docker, follow the instructions for your Linux distribution, usually docker-ce

 is the right package.
-You may need to become member of docker
+You may need to become a member of the docker

 group to be able to use docker.